 The Shoei VFX-WR is a high-performance dirt bike helmet.
 It has a multi-ply matrix AIM+ shell and a dual-layer EPS liner for exceptional impact protection.
 It also features an adjustable visor, and removable and washable liner.

-Top Lightest Dirt Bike Helmets on the Market
+Top 10 Lightest MX Helmets on the Market

-Below are popular dirt bike helmets sorted by total weight.
+Below are popular helmets sorted by total weight.

 Wearing a heavy dirt bike helmet can put a significant strain on the neck muscles, especially during long rides.
 This strain can cause neck pain, stiffness, and fatigue, which can negatively impact the rider’s overall experience.
 Moreover, repeated use of a heavy helmet can lead to long-term neck problems, such as chronic pain and stiffness.